ietf-nasr/NASR-Charter/NASR-Proposed-Charter.md

 The Network Attestation for Secured FoRwarding working group is chartered to address the challenges associated with proving state and characteristics of a network path are compliant to a set of claims, so as to achieve predictable and verifiable forwarding behavior.
 The work will build as much as possible on existing standards and implementations, focusing on combining them in a clear and coherent manner to address secured forwarding use cases such as those identified and described in the NASR use cases and requirements document.

-The working group will initially focus on a simple source-routing path in limited domains [RFC8799] under a single administrative control.
+The working group will initially focus on a simple service path in limited domains [RFC8799] under a single administrative control.
-The working group will then focus on a simple source-routing path spanning a few numbers of limited domains that have business relationship, in order to help coordinate, connect and deliver a consistent connectivity service.
+The working group will then focus on a simple service path spanning a few numbers of limited domains that have business relationship, in order to help coordinate, connect and deliver a consistent connectivity service.
 Applying NASR to large groups of domains such as the Internet is not seen as viable and useful use case.

 ## Work Items